7 Ways to Maximize Space in Your Bathroom

-**This post may contain affiliate links.
-I may receive a small commission from any purchase made, at no additional cost to you.
-I only suggest products that I use myself.
-You can read more on my disclosure statement here.
+**This post may contain affiliate links for your convenience.
+This means that I will receive a small commission from any purchase made, at no additional cost to you.
+I only suggest products that are totally legit and will make your life easier.
+You can read more on my disclosure statement here. **

 Making use of vertical space is essential is maximizing the space in any small area (you can read more on that here).
 In a bathroom, though, there are only a few places to be able to do that and still have the space be functional.

 The first is to add a hanging shelf to a wall.
 The only way this will work, though, is if it’s unobtrusive.
 You don’t want to make a small room feel even smaller by adding s huge shelf that you will constantly be bumping into.